bennycode/coinbase-pro-node/README.md

 - **Typed.** Source code is 100% TypeScript.
 No need to install external typings.
 - **Tested.** Code coverage is 100%.
 No surprises when using "coinbase-pro-node".
+- **Convenient.** Request throttling is built-in.
+Don't worry about rate limiting.
 - **Robust.** WebSocket reconnection is built-in.
 No problems if your Wi-Fi is gone.
 - **Easy-to-use.** HTTP client with Promise API.
 No callbacks required.
 - **Maintained.** Automated security updates.
 No threats from outdated dependencies.